dunesage/dunesage.github.io/README.md

 ## Introduction

 Remote sensing from space began in earnest with the launch of Landsat 1, the first Earth observation satellite, by NASA in 1972 [See Tatem et al. (2008) [^1] for further reading on the history of remote sensing].
 The field has grown rapidly in recent years.
 Now, publicly-traded companies like [Planet Labs](https://www.planet.com/) are able to image the entire land surface of the Earth daily at unprecedented spatial scales, leading to a massive increase in the amount of data available.
 Planet maintains an image archive of 50 petabytes and operates 200 satellites, [some having up to 50cm resolution](https://www.planet.com/products/hi-res-monitoring/).
+The amount of satellite imagery collected by Earth observation satellites has become too large for careful human review.

-Machine learning was first defined 13 years earlier by Arthur Samuel in 1959, and closely related fields such as artificial intelligence and computer vision have evolved in tandem with it.
-These fields have taken the world by storm in the past decade.
+Machine learning was first defined by Arthur Samuel in 1959, and closely related fields such as artificial intelligence and computer vision have evolved in tandem with it.
+The rapid growth of these fields has taken the world by storm in the past decade.
 They have numerous applications, from large language models to self-driving cars.

-The amount of satellite imagery collected by Earth observation satellites has become too large for careful human review.
-The application of machine learning models can be a helpful tool to apply in the effort to classify images into useful categories.
+Machine learning models can also be a helpful tool to apply in order to classify satellite images into useful categories.

 ## Data